gersteinlab/ThermoNet/README.md

 # ThermoNet
-ThermoNet is a computational framework for quantitative prediction of the changes in protein thermodynamic stability ($\Delta\Delta G$) caused by single-point amino acid substitutions.
+ThermoNet is a computational method for quantitative prediction of the changes in protein thermodynamic stability ($\Delta\Delta G$) caused by single-point amino acid substitutions.
 The core algorithm of ThermoNet is an ensemble of deep 3D convolutional neural networks.
-ThermoNet was compared with a large set of $\Delta\Delta G$ predictors and was shown to perform equally well as the best methods in the field while effectively addressing prediction bias.
+ThermoNet was benchmarked against a large set of $\Delta\Delta G$ predictors and was shown to perform equally well as the best methods while effectively addressing prediction bias.
 If you find ThermoNet useful in your work, please consider citing our paper:
 * Li, B., Yang, Y.T., Capra, J.A., and Gerstein, M.B.
 (2020).
 Predicting changes in protein thermodynamic stability upon point mutation with deep 3D convolutional neural networks.
 PLoS Comput Biol 16, e1008291.